cg-tuwien/Math2Model/CONTRIBUTING.md

 - `src/filesystem/` deals with saving and loading files.
 Uses the latest filesystem API together with a sandboxed "origin private filesystem".
 - `src/router/` contains the Vue.js router stuff, reponsible for mapping URLs to different pages/views.
 - `src/scenes/` contains the existing Babylon.js scenes.
-- `src/shaders/` contains a shader transformer.
-- `src/stores/` contains Pina stores.
+- `src/stores/` contains Pinia stores.
 They're globally accessible, reactive objects.
 - `src/views/` contains the different pages.
 Currently the HomeView.vue is the only one that matters.
+- `src/App.vue/` is the main Vue.js file.
+- `src/main.ts` is the Typescript entrypoint.
 - `index.html` is the entrypoint for the website.
 - `package.json` is the dependency file.
 It also includes "scripts" that can be started with `npm run`.
 - `tsconfig.json` is required to tell Typescript what to do.
 It's split up, because there are technically multiple different Typescript configs that apply to our code.